LEYTONSTONE – BUSINESS LOW EMISSIONS NEIGHBOURHOOD (BLEN)

 As part of the BLEN scheme, we are proposing to introduce improved cycle infrastructure on High Road Leytonstone between Gainsborough Road and Bush Road.
 This will provide a better link from the town centre to Bush Road and the existing off-road walking and cycling network at the Green Man roundabout, in turn providing better access to Whipps Cross and Redbridge for people cycling.

 We have identified a number of improvements that need to take place along the cycle route to address key issues and barriers and ensure it is as safe, accessible and continuous as possible.
 These include junction improvements, sections of segregated cycle track and public space improvements.

-What happens next: Following Statutory Consultation, we will analyse the responses and include suggestions if feasible.
-We will then aim to commence construction in early 2022 and we will notify all addresses in the vicinity of the construction works before it starts.
+We have now analysed the Statutory Consultation responses and included suggestions if feasible.
+We will now aim to commence construction in Autumn 2022 and we will notify all addresses in the vicinity of the construction works before it starts.